Part 2 – Accelerating Time-to-Market

-- CSG removes the need for the project to purchase HSMs for both the development and production parts of the project - this activity can be deducted from what is typically the critical path for the project, leading to savings of 6 to 8 weeks elapsed time (particularly where cryptography is introduced late and unplanned into the scope of a project).
+- CSG removes the need for the project to purchase HSMs for both the development and production parts of the project - this activity can be deducted from what is typically the critical path for the project, leading to savings of 6 to 8 weeks elapsed time (particularly where cryptography is introduced late and unplanned into the scope

 - The adoption of CSG will naturally lead to an increasing range of proven tools and techniques that do not have to be re-proven on a per project basis.
 These techniques will have proven cryptographic capabilities, which assists in reducing the number of unknowns for all projects.

 - CSG provides central policy enforcement, which contributes significantly to reducing the elapsed time required for independent scrutiny of the cryptography within a new project or enhancement.
 This is built in as standard to CSG, as are comprehensive levels of auditing and logging.
 As a result, certain activities can either be dropped completely from the development project plan or they simply become a single, modest task rather than a whole set of complex tasks.

 - Projects using CSG will have faster access to all available specialist expertise in the organization.
 There may be challenges or difficulties, but the project isn't on its own.
 Your project’s challenge may have been faced by others previously and a solution or explanation may be available.